Oracle: China

 In China, oracle bones were used for divination in the late Shang dynasty (c.
 1600–1046 BC).
 Diviners applied heat to these bones, usually ox scapulae or tortoise plastrons, and interpreted the resulting cracks.

 A different divining method, using the stalks of the yarrow plant, was practiced in the subsequent Zhou dynasty (1046–256 BC).
 Around the late 9th century BC, the divination system was recorded in the I Ching, or "Book of Changes", a collection of linear signs used as oracles.
 In addition to its oracular power, the I Ching has had a major influence on the philosophy, literature and statecraft of China since the Zhou period.

 Egypt

 According to the Ancient Egyptian religion, some ancient Egyptian gods (and rarely deified humans), acted as intermediaries between humans and the divine.
 This was exemplified by the Ancient Egyptian title "Reporter/Herald" (wḥmw), whom in the religious context, reports requests and petitions to the local gods.

+Herodotus says that Egyptians believed divination was controlled by the gods rather than practiced freely by humans.
+Egypt had many oracles, each dedicated to a specific god (including oracles of Heracles, Apollo, Athena, Artemis, Ares and Zeus), with the Oracle of Leto at Buto held in the highest honor.
+He also notes that there was no single, uniform method of divination; instead, practices varied from place to place.